bnewbold/firmware-template/README.txt

                  variable.
 As an environment variable, you won't need to edit it in Makefile and it will be used automatically.
+                 Optionally, git submodules could be used to include LIB_MAPLE_HOME as a subdirectory in this repository.

 BOARD          - board type.
 Use 'make list-boards' to see the list of
                  supported boards.